ObolNetwork/obol-frontend-challenge/README.md

 ## Note

-Since PRs to this repo are not required, cretae your repo as private and add us (HananINouman, agaskrobot) as collaborators to review it.
+Since PRs to this repo are not required, create your repo as private and add us (HananINouman, agaskrobot, LukeHackett12) as collaborators to review it.